Therapy for Muslim Women in Ontario

 When You’re Caught Between Worlds

-You feel like you’re living two lives—one shaped by your family and cultural expectations, and another quieter one where you’re just trying to figure out who you really are.
-You’ve been carrying pressure, anxiety, and self-doubt for so long, it’s hard to know where you end and expectations begin.
+You feel like you are living two lives.
+One shaped by faith, family, and cultural expectations, and another quieter one where you are trying to understand who you really are beneath it all.
+You have been carrying anxiety, pressure, and self-doubt for so long that it is hard to tell where your needs end and everyone else’s begin.

 What Therapy Can Offer You